The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?: Introduction

 Many known RSGs in Local Group host galaxies are semiregular, pulsational, long-period variables (LPVs, with periods of hundreds to thousands of days; \citealt{Kiss2006,Yang2011,Yang2012,Soraisam2018,Ren2019}).
 In fact, the progenitor candidate of SN 2023ixf in Messier 101 was convincingly shown to be a variable with fundamental period $P \approx1000$--1100 days \citep{Jencson2023,Soraisam2023}.
 The particular subtype of SN~II could possibly be a manifestation of the phase of the light curve, and the extent of the stellar envelope, at which the explosion occurs \citep{Bronner2025}.
-However, pulsations in RSGs, especially, nonradial pulsations and overtone modes, could drive instabilities at late evolutionary stages, leading to enhanced mass loss and ejections \citep{Suzuki2025,Sengupta2025}, possibly even via a ``superwind'' \citep{Yoon2010}, altering the CSM that the SN shock encounters at explosion \citep{Goldberg2020}.
-As the star loses mass before explosion, the luminosity-to-mass ratio will increase, further driving pulsational amplitudes \citep{Laplace2025}.
-Abrupt, massive outbursts from the star $\lesssim 1$ yr before its demise could account for the optical appearance of the resulting SN \citep{Davies2022}, specifically at or near shock breakout \citep{Dessart2025}.
+Mass loss is very important for the conditions in which the SN develops \citep[e.g.,][]{Dessart2017}.
+Most SN shock-CSM interaction can be explained by an extensive, dense atmosphere from which the rate of stellar mass loss is generally fairly low ($\dot M< 10^{-4}\ M_{\odot}\ {\rm yr}^{-1}$ for stars with $M_{\rm ini}\lesssim 20\ M_{\odot}$; \citealt{vanLoon2025}).
+However, pulsations in RSGs, especially, nonradial pulsations and overtone modes, could drive instabilities at late evolutionary stages, leading to enhanced mass loss and ejections \citep{Suzuki2025,Sengupta2026}, possibly even via a ``superwind'' \citep{Yoon2010}, altering the CSM that the SN shock encounters at explosion \citep{Goldberg2020}.
+As the star loses mass before explosion, the luminosity-to-mass ratio will increase, further driving pulsational amplitudes \citep{Laplace2026}.
+Abrupt, massive outbursts from the star $\lesssim 1$ yr before its demise could also account for the optical appearance of the resulting SN \citep{Davies2022}, specifically at or near shock breakout \citep{Dessart2026}.

 Here we present a characterization of the progenitor of SN 2025pht in the nearby spiral host galaxy NGC 1637. \citet{Stanek2025} reported its discovery as a new transient on 2025 June 29 (UTC dates are used throughout this paper), and \citet{Strader2025} later classified it from an optical spectrum obtained on July 3 as SN II-P. Little else has been reported on the SN, other than that covered by \citet{Kilpatrick2025}.
 D.~Hodges added, also on July 3, a comment to the Transient Name Server online page for the SN\footnote{https://www.wis-tns.org/object/2025pht} that, based on its position reported by \citet{Stanek2025}, the SN was very near an apparent blue supergiant, which was presented as a possible progenitor candidate.
 Subsequently, on July 16, \citet{Perez2025} reported a position for the SN measured from ground-based Las Cumbres Observatory imaging, RA= $04^{\rm hr}41^{\rm m}28{\fs}872$, Dec = $-02\arcdeg51^{\prime}55{\farcs}84$ (J2000; $\pm0{\farcs}08$), that is $0{\farcs}57$ from the \citet{Stanek2025} position.
 The new position corresponded to a source detected in images obtained by the {\sl James Webb Space Telescope\/} ({\sl JWST}), which made it potentially more likely to be a luminous red star and plausibly a better progenitor candidate, given the SN type, than the one suggested by Hodges.